Jason Feddy: Beatroots Band

-The Beatroots band was formed by Feddy in the spring of 2006 in response to a request from Laguna Beach's world-famous Festival of Arts (see Pageant of the Masters or Sawdust Art Festival).
-The Festival was looking for a band to play Beatles songs on their music stage every Sunday afternoon the following summer.
-They contacted Feddy, who brought the players together and formulated the show.
-The Beatroots are a different kind of "tribute" band.
-They don't dress up, they don't wear wigs.
-They play the songs of The Beatles in their own style, staying close to the original, but improvising when the feeling takes them.
-This makes for a truly energetic and alive experience for both the musicians and the audience.
-Not a dreary copy-cat, but a real, organic living tribute.
+The Beatroots band was formed by Feddy in the spring of 2006 in response to a request from Laguna Beach's Festival of Arts (see Pageant of the Masters or Sawdust Art Festival).
+They play the songs of The Beatles, without costume, in their own style, staying close to the original with light improvisation.

-The Beatroots show was a tremendous success at the Festival of the Arts—it ran for six incredible years—and to this day the band continues to appear at the Festival and various other venues.

 The Beatroots are: Jason Feddy (lead vocals and guitar); Geoff Perlman (vocals/guitars); John Troy (vocals/bass) and Evan Stone (drums).

 133 Band

-In 2014 Laguna Beach resident Clay Berryhill gathered together eight local musicians with big time musical careers, including Feddy as guitar player and singer, to create a new band modeled after the Traveling Wilburys, called the 133 Band.
+In 2014 Laguna Beach resident Clay Berryhill gathered together eight local musicians, including Feddy as guitar player and singer, to create a new band modeled after the Traveling Wilburys, called the 133 Band.
 In addition to Feddy, the 133 Band features Beth Fitchett-Wood (guitar & vocals), Steve Wood (keyboards & vocals) Poul Pedersen (guitar & vocals), Bob Hawkins (lead guitar), Alan Deremo (bass), Nick Hernandez (ukulele, guitar & vocals), and Drew Hester (drums).

-The 133 Band made its debut by opening for The Beach Boys at the Irvine Bowl and continues to appear at numerous venues in southern California.
-It has also produced an EP, a CD, and a documentary film about the making of the band and its members.
+The 133 Band made its debut by opening for The Beach Boys at the Irvine Bowl.
+It has also self-produced an EP, a CD, and a documentary film about the making of the band and its members.

 Theater, television, film

-In 2018, Feddy wrote fourteen original songs for the play Two's a Crowd, including the hit single "If Only."
+In 2018, Feddy wrote fourteen original songs for the play Two's a Crowd, including the single "If Only."
 The musical comedy, written and produced by award-winning comedienne Rita Rudner and her British producer husband Martin Bergman, opened at the Laguna Playhouse in September 2018, starring Rita Rudner and The Phantom of the Operas Davis Gaines.
-Feddy also served as Musical Director for the opening run.
+Feddy also served as musical director for the opening run.
 The show opened a six-week off-Broadway run in New York City during the summer of 2019, with Feddy also appearing onstage and singing.
 A review by the New York Times described Feddy's show persona as "rumpled charm."

 In 2017 Feddy co-narrated the short film "Everything Laguna Beach."

 Feddy has written and performed songs for the Mary-Kate and Ashley Olsen TV series So Little Time, feature film Divorce Invitation (starring Paul Sorvino & Elliott Gould), and soundtrack for the documentary film "Home Again."